ander-olson/PictoLater/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Basic Profiles (Completed)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to log in, create profiles, and view the outline of profiles.
-No photos will yet be visible at the end of this phase.
+I implemented user authentication in Rails based on the practices learned at App Academy.
+Users can log in, create accounts, and basic profiles are visible.

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (Completed)
+### Phase 2: JSON API and First Backbone Views (Re-Completed)
+I switched from Filepicker to Cloudinary since Cloudinary offers more services and they are easier for user interface.

-I will use Filepicker + Aviary in order to allow users to upload photos to their profiles.
-I will add API routes to serve profile and relevant photo data as JSON, then add Backbone models and collections to fetch data from these routes.
-The Rails profile view will be converted to a Backbone profile view.
-By the end of this phase, users will be able to see photos on profile pages.
+I added API routes to serve profile and relevant photo data as JSON, then added Backbone models and collections to fetch data from these routes.
+Users can see an index of all photos, photos uploaded by specific users, photo show pages, and a list of all users.

 [Details][phase-two]